 Despite that, you have zero learners enrolled in the past 6 months.
 How’s that possible?
 You cannot stop wondering.
 Six months into the LMS set-up and still no action.
 How do you market your courses in your LMS?
-How do you make compelling course-previews that pique interest, modify user behaviour and entice them to register?
+How do you make compelling course-previews that pique interest, modify user behavior and entice them to register?
 This and many more user engagement techniques, or LMS e-marketing systems will be covered in this article.
 Learn how top companies have promoted life-long learner materials with clever strategies.
 Brace yourself for unbelievably easy methods of improving sales of your learning content with the aid of leads that begin with informative tips for your consumers.

-Behaviour Modification Features for LMS Design
+Behavior Modification Features for LMS Design

 Motivation, both intrinsic and extrinsic is the key to successful learning.
 The correct motivation features can convert a simple learning management system into a powerful learner community of practice.
-Keeping the concept of successful online collaboration between mentors and learners in mind, several behaviour modification features can be added.
+Keeping the concept of successful online collaboration between mentors and learners in mind, several behavior modification features can be added.

-Increasing LMS Engagement and Behaviour Modification Features
+Increasing LMS Engagement and Behavior Modification Features

 It’s all about planning and enhancing learner experience in your LMS.
-Popular behaviour modification tools include “calls for action”, progress bars, achievement encouragement, interactive and adaptive features in a course, brief exclusive materials in the course-preview and analytics that demonstrate practical use of your learning materials.
+Popular behavior modification tools include “calls for action”, progress bars, achievement encouragement, interactive and adaptive features in a course, brief exclusive materials in the course-preview and analytics that demonstrate practical use of your learning materials.

 1. Learner Avatars